cmap/dockerized_mts/collate/README.md

 ## Execution

-The entrypoint for the Docker is `aws_batch.sh` which is a wrapper around `drc_compound.R` for more information using R run
+The entrypoint for the Docker is `collate_bash.sh` which is a wrapper around `collate.py` for more information using python run

 ```
 $ python collate.py --help